FI-TW: An Open Train-Weather Dataset for Railway Delay Analysis in Finland: Collection Methods and Design

 \section{Collection Methods and Design}

-Finland operates a $5,915$-kilometer rail network as of 2024.
-According to VR Group, Finland's primary passenger rail operator, the country recorded more than $90$ million passenger journeys, of which more than $15$ million are long-distance journeys, in 2024~\cite{vr_longdistance_2025}.
-Long-distance services encompass trains connecting major cities across Finland.
-These services operate on main railway lines spanning several hundred kilometers.
-One example route is the $875$-kilometer line that traverses the country, connecting the capital Helsinki in the south to the arctic city Rovaniemi in the north.
+This study focuses on long-distance services, which connect major cities across Finland over main lines spanning several hundred kilometers.
+According to VR Group, the country's primary passenger rail operator, more than 15 million of Finland's passenger journeys in 2024 were long-distance~\cite{vr_longdistance_2025}.
+A representative route is the 875-kilometer line that traverses the country, connecting the capital Helsinki in the south to the arctic city Rovaniemi in the north.

-The Finnish Transport Infrastructure Agency measures punctuality for long-distance trains based on arrival times at the final destination.
-Trains are considered on time if they arrive within five minutes of their scheduled time.
-In 2024, $86.28\%$ of long-distance trains met this punctuality standard upon reaching their final destination~\cite{vayla2025railway}.
-However, maintaining this level of punctuality across such an extensive network presents considerable challenges.
-Signal and track equipment malfunctions, including power failures, communication breakdowns, and point failures frequently disrupt operations until repairs are completed.
+Punctuality for these services is assessed by the Finnish Transport Infrastructure Agency based on arrival at the final destination, where a train is considered on time if it arrives within five minutes of its scheduled time.
+In 2024, 86.28\% of long-distance trains met this standard~\cite{vayla2025railway}.
+Maintaining such punctuality across an extensive network is challenging, as signal and track equipment malfunctions, including power failures, communication breakdowns, and point failures, frequently disrupt operations until repairs are completed.

 Finland's extreme climate poses particularly severe challenges, as winter temperatures reaching $-40$°C can cause mechanical failures in automatic doors, couplings, and switching systems.
 Heavy snowfall disrupts signaling equipment and requires extensive track clearing operations~\cite{Lotfi2023}.
 During autumn, fallen leaves create slippery layers on rails, reducing adhesion and requiring trains to operate at lower speeds for safety~\cite{Lewis2023}.
 These examples of weather-related and technical issues often cascade through the interconnected rail network, amplifying delays across multiple routes.